petrenko-alex/petrenko-alex/README.md

 📅 **2017 - 2021**

-For more than 3 years I have been working as a Middle Backend developer at [INTERVOLGA](https://github.com/intervolga).
+From 2017 to 2021 I worked as a Middle Backend developer at [INTERVOLGA](https://github.com/intervolga).

-We develop sites using Bitrix framework.
+Was focused on developing sites using Bitrix framework.
-I mostly work on the development and support of online shops for small and medium-sized businesses.
+I mostly worked on the development and support of online shops for small and medium-sized businesses.
-Also projects not related to e-commerce.
+Also had projects not related to e-commerce.
-Sometimes [I write articles](https://www.intervolga.ru/blog/?authorID=61160), work on modules and internal company projects.
+I wrote articles, work on modules and internal company projects.
 As of 2020 I took part in the development of over 15 projects.
-Some of them are in my [portfolio](https://www.intervolga.ru/people/aleksandr_p/) on the company's website.
 Check out some [details...](/CAREER_INTERVOLGA.md)

 📅 **2021 - today**